atom-robotics-lab/MR-Robot/README.md

 roslaunch freenect_launch freenect.launch depth_registration:=true

 ```
+ow on Rviz add __PointCloud2__ and change topic to __/kinect/depth/points__

 Now change Fixed Frame in __Rviz__: __map__ to __odom__
           __!!!Hola depth camera working!!!__

 ### Octomapping

+The OctoMap library implements a 3D occupancy grid mapping approach, providing data structures and mapping algorithms in C++ particularly suited for robotics.
+The map implementation is based on an octree and is designed to meet the following requirements:

+__Full_3D_model_:__ The map is able to model arbitrary environments without prior assumptions about it.
+The representation models occupied areas as well as free space.
+Unknown areas of the environment are implicitly encoded in the map.
+While the distinction between free and occupied space is essential for safe robot navigation, information about unknown areas is important, e.g., for autonomous exploration of an environment.
+__Updatable_:__ It is possible to add new information or sensor readings at any time.
+Modeling and updating is done in a probabilistic fashion.
+This accounts for sensor noise or measurements which result from dynamic changes in the environment, e.g., because of dynamic objects.
+Furthermore, multiple robots are able to contribute to the same map and a previously recorded map is extendable when new areas are explored.
+__Flexible_:__ The extent of the map does not have to be known in advance.
+Instead, the map is dynamically expanded as needed.
+The map is multi-resolution so that, for instance, a high-level planner is able to use a coarse map, while a local planner may operate using a fine resolution.
+This also allows for efficient visualizations which scale from coarse overviews to detailed close-up views.
+__Compact_:__ The map is stored efficiently, both in memory and on disk.
+It is possible to generate compressed files for later usage or convenient exchange between robots even under bandwidth constraints.

 __Install Octomap__
 ```sh